jjttjj/clojiex/readme.md

    :token        "<your IEX pub token>"})
 ```

-`clojiex.core/get` takes a client, a vector of URL segments which correspond a GET endpoint in the iex api (you can use keywords or strings for each segment) a map of query params, and a callback function to run on the resulting data.
+`clojiex.core/get` takes a client, a request and a callback function to run on the resulting data.

 ```clojure
 (iex/get iex-client